tbnobed/signage/replit.md

-# Digital Signage Management System
+# DisplayHQ

 ## Overview

-This is a comprehensive Flask-based web application for managing digital signage displays across multiple remote locations.
-The system provides a centralized admin dashboard for content management and lightweight client agents that run on remote devices (Raspberry Pi, Intel NUC) to display content on connected TVs.
+This is a comprehensive Flask-based web application for managing display networks across multiple remote locations.
+DisplayHQ provides a centralized admin dashboard for content management and lightweight client agents that run on remote devices (Raspberry Pi, Intel NUC) to display content on connected TVs.

 ## System Architecture